A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Acknowledgements

 \section{Acknowledgements}

 The third author is very grateful to Joscha Diehl for many useful conversations on rough paths and regularity structures during his tenure at the MPI in Leipzig.
-He also thanks Alexandra Neam{\c t}u and Benjamin Seeger for pointers to the literature on quasi-linear SPDE with colored noise.
+He also thanks Alexandra Blessing and Benjamin Seeger for pointers to the literature on quasi-linear SPDE with colored noise.